Operation Amsterdam: Plot

-The four of them drive to Amsterdam where they meet Jan's father, Johan (Malcolm Keen), at his diamond business house.
+The four of them drive to Amsterdam where they meet Jan's father, Johan, at his diamond business house.
 Johan agrees to try to persuade other dealers to bring their diamonds later that day for transport to Britain.
-However, many of the stones are stored in a time-locked bank vault which won't open for 24 hours because of the Whit Monday holiday so they recruit Dillon's contacts, a Dutch resistance group, to break in.
+However, many of the stones are stored in a time-locked bank vault which cannot be opened for 24 hours because of the Whit Monday holiday, so they recruit Dillon's contacts, a Dutch resistance group, to break in.

 Fifth columnist elements in the Dutch army launch an attack outside the bank but the group manage to break into the vault and recover the diamonds.
-Jan kills the leader of the fifth columnists, a Dutch army lieutenant (Tim Turner).
-While the resistance fighters withstand the attack, the three agents and Anna make their escape.
+Jan kills the leader of the fifth columnists, a Dutch army lieutenant.
+While the resistance fighters defend against the attack, the three agents and Anna make their escape.
 They drive back to the coast, dodging a German air attack on the way, but find that their boatmaster has been killed.
 They commandeer a tugboat to take them back to the waiting destroyer, but Anna elects to remain in the Netherlands and work with the nascent resistance movement.